jgonzalezzu/Programming-project/Readme.txt

+1. Compile "SFF.cpp" in 'code/single_file' folder using:$ g++ -std=c++11 SSF.cpp

-1. For compilin use all ".cpp" files and "constants.h"
+[OPTIONAL] For compile modularized use all ".cpp" files and "constants.h" in folder modularized importing this files in nwe Visual Studio Solution.

 2. run